hawaiiwp/PatriotWare/readmes/EXTERMINATEreadme.md

-# EXTERMINATE
+# delUsers
-To run EXTERMINATE go into the goodUsers.txt file and put the names of authorized users in in this format:
+To run delUsers go into the data_files/goodUsers.txt file and put the names of authorized users in in this format:

 user1